tangjm/exampleDockerImage/README.md

   `ssh -i ~/.ssh/key-pair-name.pem ec2-user@ec2-12-123-12-12.eu-west-2.compute.amazonaws.com`

    N.B.
-If you didn't use an Amazon AMI, then the username will most likely be `ubuntu` for an Ubuntu AMI, or potentially another instance name.
+If you didn't use an Amazon AMI, then the username will most likely be `ubuntu` for an Ubuntu AMI, or potentially another name if you used a different instance.

  6. You should get a response asking you if you'd like to continue, select yes.
  7. You should now be connected.
  8. If you got an error because OpenSSH isn't installed, install OpenSSH through your package manager (Brew for Mac; APT, DNF, etc for Linux).

 ### 1. Setup